Manas River

 The Manas River (pron: [ˈmʌnəs]), known in Bhutan as the Drangme Chhu, is a transboundary river in the Himalayan foothills between southern Bhutan, India, and China.
-It is the largest of Bhutan's four major river systems, with the other three being the Amo Chu or Torsa River, the Wong Chu or Raidak, and the Puna Tshang Chu or Sankosh.
+It is the largest of Bhutan's four major river systems, with the other three being the Amo Chu or Torsa River, the Wang Chu or Raidak, and the Puna Tshang Chu or Sankosh.
 It is met by three other major streams before it again debouches into India in western Assam.
 The river flows for a total length of 400 km, including through Tibet for 24 km, Bhutan for 272 km, and Assam for 104 km before it joins the mighty Brahmaputra River at Jogighopa.
 A major tributary of the Manas, the Aie River, joins it in Assam at Bangpari.

 The Manas river valley has two major forest reserves, namely Royal Manas National Park (43854 ha, established in 1966) in Bhutan and the contiguous Manas Wildlife Sanctuary (established at 391000 ha in 1955 and increased to 95000 ha in December 1985), encompassing a Project Tiger reserve, an elephant reserve and a biosphere reserve, which constitutes a UNESCO World Heritage Site declared in December 1985.